Red Hook Houses: Hurricane Sandy

+When Hurricane Sandy struck, the development was inundated with 6 ft of flood water through sewer overflow and high tides.
+The storm left residents without power and fresh water for months.
+This caused leaks, resulting in mold that hurt many residents' health.

-After the storm, the Federal Emergency Management Agency (FEMA) promised the Red Hook Houses the largest sum of $560 million of its $3.2 billion grant to NYCHA developments impacted.
-In 2017, NYCHA started to replace the roofs of all buildings for $63 million.
-Plans for other improvements include new electrical rooms to be above the Design Flood Elevation (DFE), a new building for boiler equipment above DFE, the installation of standby generators, flood proofing above DFE, restoration of mechanical, electrical and plumbing systems.
-Damaged playgrounds and the senior center will also be repaired.
-The heat and electricity is designed to be housed in 14 “utility pods” that would also be used as gathering place for public programs.
+After the storm, the Federal Emergency Management Agency (FEMA) promised the Red Hook Houses the $560 million, largest single portion of a $3.2 billion grant to NYCHA developments affected by the storm.
+In 2017, NYCHA began a $63 million project to replace the roofs of all buildings.
+Other planned improvements include new electrical rooms above the Design Flood Elevation (DFE), a new building for boiler equipment above DFE, the installation of standby generators, flood-proofing above DFE, restoration of mechanical, electrical and plumbing systems.
+Damaged playgrounds and the senior center were also to be repaired.
+The heat and electricity equipment was to be housed in 14 “utility pods” that would also be used as gathering place for public programs.
 The flood barrier is designed as a "lily pad" with raised earth in the middle of internal courtyards with an active flood wall and passive barriers.
-The buildings were designed by Kohn Pedersen Fox (KPF) received merits in the 2017 AIANY Design Awards.
-Completion is anticipated in 2022.
-Many residents are skeptical of these plans, citing the dysfunction of NYCHA and not addressing other quality of life concerns such as the elevators and lead paint.
+The buildings were designed by Kohn Pedersen Fox (KPF), which received merits in the 2017 AIANY Design Awards.
+Completion was anticipated in 2022.
+Many residents were skeptical of these plans, citing NYCHA dysfunction and the lack of plans to address other quality-of-life concerns such as the elevators and lead paint.

-In 2018, residents faced winter heat outages due to inadequate temporary boilers which were installed after Sandy.
+In 2018, residents faced winter heat outages due to inadequate temporary boilers that were installed after Sandy.

 Red Hook Initiative

-In 2002, the non-profit Red Hook Initiative (RHI) was founded in response to the health and social issues affecting public housing residents and is dedicated to youth empowerment, social justice, and sustainability.
+In 2002, the non-profit Red Hook Initiative (RHI) was founded to tackle health and social problems affecting public housing residents.
+It is dedicated to youth empowerment, social justice, and sustainability.

 Local Leaders

-In 2013, as a response to Hurricane Sandy, RHI launched Local Leaders, a program designed to train public housing residents about emergency preparedness and community organizing.
-By 2019, 250 residents have completed the 10-week course.
+In 2013, as a response to Hurricane Sandy, RHI launched Local Leaders, a program to train public housing residents about emergency preparedness and community organizing.
+By 2019, 250 residents had completed the 10-week course.

 Red Hook Farms

-Red Hook Farms was founded in 2013 and is part of NYCHA's Building Healthy Communities (BHC) initiative.
-The farm is managed by RHI and residents of Red Hook Houses who are between 18 and 24 and who are members of the Green City Force (GCF) AmeriCorps build and maintain the farm.
+Founded in 2013 and managed by RHI, Red Hook Farms is part of NYCHA's Building Healthy Communities (BHC) initiative.
+The farm was built and is maintained by residents of Red Hook Houses who are between 18 and 24 and who are members of AmeriCorps' Green City Force.

 Red Hook WiFi

-Red Hook WiFi was in the works prior Hurricane Sandy but became more important once the neighborhood was cut off from telecommunications during the storm.
-The network features wireless mesh to create a network.
-RHI trains young housing residents to become “digital stewards" who are paid to work 20 hours a week in a year-long program to teach mesh networking, video production and web design, with an internship at the end of the training.
+Red Hook WiFi was in the works before Hurricane Sandy but was accelerated after the storm cut the neighborhood off from telecommunications.
+The network uses wireless mesh.
+RHI trains young housing residents to become “digital stewards" who are paid to work 20 hours a week in a year-long program to teach mesh networking, video production, and web design, with an internship at the end of the training.